 This means that we had listeners from day 1, which only helps your podcast to grow.

-You can also use your podcast for new content to add to your website like we do with our podcast page and episodes.
-Each time we publish a new episode, we also publish the content on our website.
+You can also use your podcast for new content to add to your website and add more details and links to each episode.
+Each time you publish a new episode, you can publish a new article on your website with the podcast episode embedded.

 For more information on starting a blog along with your podcast, check out our free tutorial here.